Lavender

 Lavender for Panic Disorder

 Lavender, scientifically known as Lavandula angustifolia, is a popular herb that has been used for centuries to promote relaxation and reduce anxiety.
-In the context of panic disorder, lavender is often recommended as a natural remedy to help manage symptoms and promote a sense of calm.
+It is commonly used in aromatherapy, as well as in teas and supplements.

 Supplements for Panic Disorder